nsinorov/SoftUniMainPath/CSharp - C# DB (DataBase)/Entity Framework Core/ADO.NET - Exercise/Add Minion/README.md

 After completing an operation, you must print one of the following messages:

 	After adding a new town to the database: "Town <TownName> was added to the database."
+	After adding a new villain to the database: "Villain <VillainName> was added to the database."
+	Finally, after successfully adding the minion to the database and making it a servant of a villain: "Successfully added <MinionName> to be minion of <VillainName>."